logo jabes

 A toolset for the portfolio (static executing)

 Jabes a proposal for the administrative/cyber product processes.
 The meta model conforms to the layers in the nine-plane with some differences.
+The information stores on processes have all three layers aligned to hierarchy and a topc.

 The suggestion box, backlog, known issues, innovation proposals (down left)